 Water Quality Monitoring

 The quality of water in our lakes and rivers affects the health and diversity of fish and wildlife, recreation, aesthetics and human health.
-CCWMO staff monitors lakes and rivers for a variety of characteristics and pollutants to help determine the health of the water.
-Monitoring includes taking measurements of the following;
+CCWMO staff monitors lakes and streams for a variety of characteristics and pollutants to help determine the health of the water.

 Each spring staff put out the annual Water Report containing information about pollutants, sources, monitoring, each watershed and more.
 The annual Water Quality Report is available on our Water Quality Report page.